How to increase your Red Blood Cell (RBC) count?

 1. If you are a non vegetarian, eat lean red meat, chicken and fish – they have good quantity of haeme iron which is absorbed easily.
 Eating it several times a week may help if you are deficient.

-2. If you are a vegetarian, choose non-haeme sources like green leafy vegetables, eat a tablespoon of gardencress seeds at least thrice a week and include lots of iron rich plant sources.
+2. If you are a vegetarian, choose non-haeme sources like green leafy vegetables, eat a tablespoon of garden cress seeds (halim) at least thrice a week and include lots of iron rich plant sources.
+Try Halim Drink to boost your iron intake and RBC production.

 4. Avoid coffee, tea or milk during meals, they can hinder iron absorption.
 Have it between the meals.